wazzupope/delaneys-designs/README.md

-Delaney's Designs
+# Delaney's Designs

-Intended to be a landing page site with little to no javascript initially, with the potential to grow into a site with more pages and interaction.
-Potential to become an online shop at some point.
+Intended to be a static landing page site initially, with the potential to become an interactive site with more pages.
+Potential to grow into an online shop at some point.

 # React + Vite